Pilatch/pilatch-card/README.md

 To make a card have `cursor: pointer` add the `clickable` HTML element.
 Clicking it won't do anything out-of-the-box.
-Your application will decide how to handle those events, and attach event listeners to `<pilatch-card>` elements.
+Your application must decide how to handle those events, and attach event listeners to `<pilatch-card>` elements.

 ### Known

-If a player knows what a face-down card is, that add the `known` HTML attribute to make the front-face translucent.
+If a player knows what a face-down card is, then add the `known` HTML attribute to make the back-face translucent.

-### Unknown

-Unknown cards are the simplest, just displaying the card-back.
-They are created without any HTML attributes.

 ### No Transition

 To have cards instantaneously switch between their up and down sides, instead of using CSS transitions, add the `no-transition` HTML attribute.
 This is especially useful when rearranging `<pilatch-card>` elements in the DOM.

+Read more on how that's helpful in [this blog post](https://experiments.pilatch.com/card-animation/) on animating web components with virtual DOM.

 ## Demo